Aveley: History

+Aveley was an ancient parish in the Hundred of Chafford in Essex.
+When elected parish and district councils were established under the Local Government Act 1894, Aveley was given a parish council and included in the Orsett Rural District.
+In 1929, Aveley and the neighbouring parishes of South Ockendon and West Thurrock were removed from Orsett Rural District to become the short-lived Purfleet Urban District.
+As part of that reform, Aveley was reclassified as an urban parish and so lost its parish council; the lowest elected tier of local government was Purfleet Urban District Council.
+The Purfleet Urban District was abolished just seven years later in 1936, becoming part of Thurrock Urban District.
+The civil parish of Aveley was abolished on 1 April 1936, becoming part of a single parish of Thurrock covering the same area as the urban district.

 After the Second World War the population grew rapidly as the area absorbed London overspill.

-On 1 April 1936 the parish was abolished to form Thurrock.

 The Aveley mammoth

 In 1964, amateur geologist John Hesketh found the remains of a late form of steppe mammoth in a clay pit on Sandy Lane.
 The Natural History Museum excavated the site and uncovered the most complete mammoth skeleton found in the UK, along with a junior straight-tusked elephant found beneath it.
 The animals were separated by 50,000 years and were originally thought to date back 100,000 and 125,000 years respectively, but recent dating techniques show they died 200,000 and 250,000 years ago.

 The skeletons were on display from 1970 to 1990 in the Natural History Museum, before being stored in the museum's palaeontology department for a number of years.
 They are currently being exhibited in the 'From the Beginning' gallery.
 Other animal remains were also found at the Aveley site, including a 200,000 year-old jungle cat, a large lion, a brown bear, wolf, rhinoceros, moles, bats, and terrapins.